 Voices of the 2020 Young Global Changers

-Ninety young people from around the world were selected to participate in the Global Solutions Summit as Young Global Changers.
+Ninety young people from around the world were selected to participate in the 2020 Global Solutions Summit as Young Global Changers.
 These young changemakers from academica, business and civil society contribute and debate in their various working groups on the Summit topics.
-Find out more about their projects
+Watch the video with statements and questions by the YGC Working Group on the Future of Multilateralism and Global Governance!

 Contribute to the Discussion